-This Agreement shall commence on 1 July 2019 and shall expire on 30 June 2022.
+This Agreement shall commence 4 May 2023 and shall expire on 30 June 2024.

 Prior to the expiry date the parties to this Agreement may, by agreement in writing, vary any or all of its provisions, including the expiry date.